 Antonio’s glucose data was somewhat unique and similar to other elite performances we’ve seen.

-When it comes closer to race time you can see a bigger spike from what was surely a combination of pre-race nerves, an active warmup, and a gel.
+When it comes closer to race time you can see a bigger rush from what was surely a combination of pre-race nerves, an active warmup, and a gel.

 Interestingly, after the gel, Antonio’s glucose level was dropping fairly rapidly right before the start of the race (dropping 6-7 mg/dL/min).
 However, the absolute drop was kept under control around 90 mg/dL without going too low into the hypoglycemic territory.

 No doubt that his fueling on the bike clearly helped him sustain his high intensity performance.
 During the race, Antonio maintains a glucose level of 200 mg/dL (or above) for the entire duration of the event—something that, until recently, was thought impossible for a non-diabetic.
 Antonio's fuel choice (Maurten) is similar to many other elite endurance athletes since it supports a high carbohydrate fueling strategy.

 As mentioned above, he had a Maurten Gel 100 pre-race, was sipping on Maurten Drink Mix 160 on the bike, and continued with another Maurten Drink Mix 160 and a banana.

 For context, this is 25g of carbohydrates just prior to racing, with another 40g of carbohydrates on the bike–an impressive feat in only 36 minutes.
 This equates to around 60g/hr of carbohydrates which, given the race duration, is fairly high for our current understanding of human physiology.